 Thomson said that phishing scam emails are the most prolific from either spoofed email accounts or compromised email accounts.
 He warns that any suspicious emails should be avoided even if it seems to be coming from someone you know.

-Another expected scam is vaccine fraud for when vaccines become more available.
+Another expected scam is the Covid anti-viral pill fraud for when the anti-viral pill becomes available in the next few months.
 There may be people trying to see or guarantee access to them for a fee.

 In view of this, the CAFC issued a warning about private companies who may try to sell fraudulent products promising to cure or prevent COVID-19 as well as home vaccination kits.
 Some COVID-19 emails also contain malicious attachments that trick people into revealing their financial details and other personal information.

 Avoid Scams in 3 Steps: Recognize, Reject, Report